What you'll learn in this article:

 5 design academies that are driving virtual learning communities forward

-So often, organizations struggle to bridge the gap between design efforts and big business decisions when, in reality, they should go hand-in-hand.
+So often, organizations struggle to bridge the gap between their graphic design efforts and big business decisions when, in reality, they should go hand-in-hand.
 Solving for this gap is what drove Alen Faljic to found d.MBA five years ago.

 Alen's motto is simple: Put people over profit.
 “We wanted to create something that people would follow through on and have an impact,” Alen says.
 “And that came back to care.
 Care is something where it changes the way you approach the whole learning experience.”